CPJKU/beat_this/README.md

 output_path = "path/to/output.beats"
 save_beat_tsv(beats, downbeats, outpath)
 ```
 If you already have an audio tensor loaded, instead of `File2Beats`, use `Audio2Beats` and pass the tensor and its sample rate.
+We also provide `Audio2Frames` for framewise logits and `Spect2Frames` for spectrogram inputs.

 ## Available models

+Models are available for manual download at [our cloud space](https://cloud.cp.jku.at/index.php/s/7ik4RrBKTS273gp), but will also be downloaded automatically by the above inference code.
+By default, the inference will use `final0`, but it is possible to select another model via a command line option (`--model`) or Python parameter (`checkpoint_path`).

-We release 3 main models, which were trained on all data, except the GTZAN dataset, with three different seeds.
-You can use them with the shortcut `final0`, `final1`, and `final2`.
-These correspond to "Our System" in Table 2 on the paper.
+* `final0`, `final1`, `final2`: Our main model, which was trained on all data except the GTZAN dataset, with three different seeds.
+This corresponds to "Our system" in Table 2 of the paper.
+About 78 MiB per model.
-The commands above use `final0` as default, but it is possible to set another model with the dedicated command line option or Python parameter.
+* `small0`, `small1`, `small2`: A smaller model, again trained on all data except GTZAN, with three different seeds.
+This corresponds to "smaller model" in Table 2 of the paper.
+About 8.1 MiB per model.
+* *More models will be added soon.*

-Please be aware that, as the models ```final*``` were trained on all data except the GTZAN dataset, the results may be unfairly good, if you run the inference on some data that was used for training.
+Please be aware that, as the models `final*` and `small*` were trained on all data except the GTZAN dataset, the results may be unfairly good if you run inference on any file from the training datasets.

-All the models are provided as pytorch lightning checkpoints, stripped of the optimizer state to reduce their size.
-This is useful for reproducing the paper results.
+All the models are provided as PyTorch Lightning checkpoints, stripped of the optimizer state to reduce their size.
+This is useful for reproducing the paper results, or verifying the hyper parameters (stored in the checkpoint under `hyper_parameters` and `datamodule_hyper_parameters`).
-During inference, PyTorch lighting is not used, and the checkpoints are converted and loaded into vanilla PyTorch modules.
+During inference, PyTorch Lighting is not used, and the checkpoints are converted and loaded into vanilla PyTorch modules.

-*This part will be completed soon.*

-## Training

-*This part will be available soon.*

 ## Reproducing metrics from the paper

+### Requirements

+In addition to the [inference requirements](#requirements), computing evaluation metrics requires PyTorch Lightning and `mir_eval`, as well as obtaining and setting up the GTZAN dataset. *This part will be completed soon.*

+### Command line

 Compute results on the test set (GTZAN) corresponding to Table 2 in the paper.